Overland Communication Basics: Two-Way Radios

 Whether you are on a weekend off-road trip or a months-long overland expedition, being able to communicate from one vehicle to another while on the trail is critical.
 While mobile phones can be very helpful for communicating when you’re near cell towers, many backcountry areas lack coverage.
 That’s where two-way radios come in.

-In this article, we’ll go over the various radio technologies typically used by overlanders and off-roaders for communications.
+In this article, we’ll go over the various radios typically used by overlanders and off-roaders for communications.

 The most common use for radios in vehicle-based adventure is communicating among vehicles traveling together in a group.
 For instance, the lead vehicle on the trail may warn others of an upcoming hazard, tell them what fork in the road to take, or provide beta on the best line through difficult terrain.

 Another use for radios is during emergency situations.
 Two-way radios can help everyone in the vicinity stay in contact and coordinate during a rescue situation.
-Generally speaking, we recommend FSR or GMRS radios as they are relatively inexpensive and easy to use and radios of both types can communicate with one another.
+Generally speaking, we recommend GMRS radios as they are relatively inexpensive, easy to use, and can also communicate with FRS radios.
 If you’re planning to head out with a local off-road or overlanding group, find out what type of radio they use.

 Two-way radios shouldn’t be relied on as a way to call for help from distant emergency services, as their range is relatively limited (a ham radio used by an experienced operator being the possible exception).